aashimaparvathi/F21DV_CW2/README.md

 # Coffee Consumption Trends and Impact

+**Please ensure to cite this repository if you use any of its code**

 ## Overview

 Coffee is one of the top 5 most popular beverages in the world and it is the second or the most popular hot beverage according to various statistical publications.
 While this is a generally popular and accepted piece of information, this coursework delves deeper to understand how the popularity of coffee varies across countries with a particular focus on the Nordic Countries (Denmark, Finland, Iceland, Norway, Sweden), the potential reasons behind this coffee culture, and the impact on people and the environment.